kowainik/hit-on/README.md

 ### hit amend

 Oops, you've just realised that you have made a typo in your work!
 So you fixed the typo.
-But now you want to update the remote branch without creating new unnecessary commit.
+But now you want to update the remote branch without creating a new unnecessary commit.

 With `git` you can do the following: